- In compliance with CSUSM Policy on Animals on Campus, no animals are allowed inside the USU unless deemed a service animal.

 - Posting is not allowed on elevators, telephone booths, bathroom stalls, sculptures, signs, or planted garden areas.
 Nothing shall be posted as to obscure previously posted, properly placed materials.

-- Policy violations committed by recognized student organizations will be referred to Student Life & Leadership for the review of conduct its implications on the organization's privileges or recognition status.
+Policy violations committed by recognized student organizations will be referred to Student Leadership & Involvement Center for the review of conduct its implications on the organization's privileges or recognition status.

 - Furniture in all lounges and public areas shall be moved only by USU staff.